 This depends on you and how difficult it is for you to manage your symptoms.
 I have treated clients over the years who didn’t want to take medication and only wanted to come to counseling.
 These clients were committed and worked hard in therapy, and their symptoms improved.

 There are also many people who want to take medication, and start to feel better within a couple of weeks.
 Some types of anxiety drugs are usually prescribed on a short-term or as-needed basis.
 People who combine medication with counseling experience positive results.

 How I help my clients

 Anxiety disorders are very treatable and many people can be helped with professional care.
-I work with clients using different methods and treatments to help them manage and reduce symptoms.
-My goal is to help you identify triggers and examine the deeper emotions and reasons that are the source of your anxiety.
+We work with clients using different methods and treatments to help them manage and reduce symptoms.
+Our goal is to help you identify triggers and examine the deeper emotions and reasons that are the source of your anxiety.

-In our work together I help you develop more self-awareness, and various cognitive strategies to reduce anxiety and tension.
+In our work together, we help you develop more self-awareness, and various cognitive strategies to reduce anxiety and tension.
 Therapy can feel more positive and empowered as you work through emotions, shift your perception of yourself and your life situation.
-I also like to integrate meditation and mindfulness based approaches to help guide my clients towards healing.
+We also like to integrate meditation and mindfulness based approaches to help guide my clients towards healing.

 If you are taking medication as a form of treatment it is important to combine it with therapy.
 Anxiety symptoms often respond well to a combination of talk therapy and medication.

 How long does it take before I start to feel better?